How To Take The Ferry From Italy To Greece

 VENICE - How to get from Zagreb to Venice

 There are three weekly ferry crossings from Venice to Greece, to Patras and Igoumenitsa.
-Anek Superfast ferries serve this route, which takes around 26 hours to Igoumenitsa and 33 hours to Patras.
+Anek Superfast ferries serve this route, which takes around 26 hours to Igoumenitsa and 33 hours to Patras on the overnight ferry.
 However, the service to Patras does stop at Igoumenitsa.

 Again, it’s best to book a sleeper cabin to get some rest en route.